c-kruse/c-kruse/content/posts/SensuGoNeedsAQueue.md

 etcd.
 With the next major version of sensu-go, 7.0, we aim to apply our learnings and alleviate these stability and reliability issues.

-One last key feature that must be reimagined is the round robin scheduling feature.
+One last key feature that needs reimagined is the round robin scheduling feature.
 In order to implement this feature reliably, I believe we need a message queuing system.
 Over the next few posts I hope to investigate potential queueing systems for their suitability.
 First, though, some background on the